 The best thing you can do for your writing career is take care of yourself -- your body, your mind, your emotions, your relationships.

-This is a something I've put into practice.
+This is something I've put into practice.
 And it's why I'm still in business long after many freelance professionals quit.
 Otherwise, I assure you, I wouldn't be.

 When my ex left, I went back to my old job on a part-time basis for a few months to help with the bills while I launched the business.
 When I need a "mental health day," I take it.
 When things get really bad, I can disappear for a while because I've put myself in a position to be able to do that.